RAF Abingdon: 1961–1992

-From 1975 through to the 1990s, Abingdon became a maintenance field, with the AMS (Aircraft Maintenance Squadron) servicing BAE Hawk, SEPECAT Jaguar, Hawker Hunter and Blackburn Buccaneer aircraft.
 In the early 80s the Battle of Britain Memorial Flight's Lancaster bomber spent a couple of winters at RAF Abingdon to undergo major refurbishment.
 During this period, RAF Abingdon was also home to the Field Repair Squadron (later Repair & Salvage Squadron) which included Aircraft Repair Flight, Aircraft Salvage and Transportation Flight (formerly 71 MU "Crash & Smash") and Battle Damage Repair Flight.

 From 1986 to 1988 RAF Abingdon became home to the Thames Valley Police Air Support Unit, flying a helicopter on police operations.
-It was also the home of the London University Air Squadron in the seventies.
+It was also the home of the University of London Air Squadron in the seventies.
 An annual airshow took place at RAF Abingdon until the early nineties.

 From 1981 many ex-airline Vickers VC10s were stored at the station following their purchase by the MoD.
 By the early 1990s, the aircraft were either converted to tankers or scrapped.
 It was intended that the 3 Air Maintenance Support (3 AMS) unit would move from RAF Brize Norton, only a few miles away, to undertake the major servicing of the VC10 military fleet.
-This would have involved the modification of a number of hangars to raise the roof to allow access for the VC10 high tail section at a cost of £5m.
+This would have involved the modification of a number of hangars to raise the roof to allow access for the VC10 high tail section at a cost of £5m, instead this work was moved to St. Athan.